-Asynchronous queries allow you initiate multiple queries in parallel and view the results of the queries later.
+Asynchronous queries allow you to initiate multiple queries in parallel and view the results of the queries later.
 Going offline during a query does not result in lost query results.
 Whether you remain online or offline, the results of asynchronous queries will be preserved for a period of 24 hours.
 In addition, while a query is in progress, you can work in other areas of the product.
-The query search results can be exported to either a comma-separated-value (.CSV) file or displayed in the PCE UI.
+You can export the query search results to either a comma-separated-value (.CSV) file or display them in the PCE UI.
 Depending on the size of the query, the results might take time to display.